CSIRO-enviro-informatics/LODE/README.md

 ---

 # Live OWL Documentation Environment (LODE)
-This repository is a Tomcat server application that can be used to create HTML documentation for [Web Ontology Language](https://www.w3.org/OWL/) (OWL) ontologies.
-This project has been updated by [Edmond Chuc](http://www.edmondchuc.com), a student at the [CSIRO](https://www.csiro.au/).
+This repository is a Java servlet application that creates HTML documentation for [Web Ontology Language](https://www.w3.org/OWL/) (OWL) ontologies.
+This project is  being updated by [Edmond Chuc](http://www.edmondchuc.com) at the [CSIRO](https://www.csiro.au/).

 ---